ECE & Elementary

 We have adopted a unified set of rules.
 These rules define our expectations for behavior in our school and residential halls.
 You will see these rules posted throughout the school and residential hall and your child will be learning them during their first days/weeks at school.
 Our unified rules, found in every classroom and non-classroom setting in the school, will be shared with the families at the beginning of the school year.

-Through Positive Behavior Intervention Supports, students enhance their social, emotional and behavior competence by following the positive expectations of SAFETY-OWNERSHIP-ACCEPTANCE-RESPECT.Teachers review the expectations with the students at beginning of the year and when needed through the year to ensure students are able to follow the expectations.
+Through Positive Behavior Intervention Supports, students enhance their social, emotional and behavior competence by following the positive expectations of, Be Safe, Be Respectful and Be Responsible.
 The expectations are posted in all areas of the school to help students and staff follow in order to maintain an environment that promotes positive behaviors.

 When trips or convocations are planned and approved, the teacher and residential advisor will schedule all field trips for their class/group at least two weeks in advance.
 Letters providing information about the trip will be sent to families two weeks prior, explaining the need for permission form signatures, money and/or special clothing needs.
 Notice and updates of department-wide or individual field trips and convocations will be sent to families through the department principals’ weekly memo via Skyward.
 Be sure to check your skyward notification/emails for any updates!